 1

-Japan's healthcare is world-class but expensive for uninsured visitors.
-A hospital stay can cost A$350-580 per night, and surgery can run into tens of thousands of dollars.
-Comprehensive travel insurance with at least A$1 million medical cover is worth comparing for any Japanese trip.
+With no reciprocal healthcare agreement, every medical expense in Japan comes out of your own pocket.
+A hospital stay can cost A$500 or more per night, and surgery bills climb into five figures.
+Comprehensive travel insurance with at least A$1 million in medical cover is well worth comparing before you fly.

 2